Programme selection Check

 What are the requirements for the Programme Selection Check?

 The Programme Selection Check is mandatory for enrolment in the propaedeutic phase of a full-time Bachelor, dual or Ad study programme without (decentralised) selection.
-It consists of an online intake and (due to the corona restrictions) an online programme selection consult (instead of the usual matching day).
+For prospective students not living in the Netherlands it consists of an online intake and an online programme selection consult.
 After the Programme Selection Check you will receive a non-binding advice about your enrolment.

 The digital intake is the only mandatory part of the Programme Selection Check.
 You have the option of a Skype interview with the programme coordinator, but this is not compulsory unless the programme itself insists on conducting this interview.